DSHS and HCA Overpayments: What is “Equitable Estoppel”?

-It will probably be easy to prove this.
+This is probably easy to prove.
 DSHS sent you a letter saying you were eligible for benefits.
 DSHS paid you the benefits.
 DSHS then sent a letter (a later claim) stating you were not eligible OR you got too much.

 Show the AHC or judge DSHS’ letter saying you were eligible for benefits.
 If you no longer have it, ask the AHC for a copy.
 If DSHS did not send you a letter, you should say DSHS giving you the benefits is their “act” showing you were eligible for benefits.
 The letter saying you were not eligible and asking you to repay the benefits is the inconsistent act.

 You relied on DSHS’s act or statement.
 You believed you were eligible for the benefits DSHS sent you.
 You acted accordingly by using the benefits for things you or your family needed.
 You must tell the AHC or judge:

 You gave DSHS all the info they asked for.

 You did not know DSHS made a mistake.